Updated on January 5, 2023

 Neha Khan, Assistant Manager Web Marketing for Tradewheel.com.

 “Most of our customers find us through organic searches.
-We publish content on our blog that’s designed to answer the questions our target customers are asking online.
+We publish educational content on our blog that’s designed to answer the questions our target customers are asking online.

 We identify these questions in a number of ways, one of which is browsing Reddit boards related to our niche.
 We’ll look for subreddits where our target customers are likely to ask questions, and then we’ll create blogs that answer those questions.